unparalleled-js/docs-1/connectors/zendesk/get-comments-for-ticket-action.md

     <tr>
       <td>HTML body</td>
       <td>
-        The actual comment made by the author formatted to HTML.
+        The actual comment made by the author formatted in HTML.
       </td>
     </tr>
     <tr>